rdlugosz/route53_aliaser/README.md

     $ curl https://example.com/route53-update

+The easiest way to do this is to ping that URL via a free service like [Pingdom](http://www.pingdom.com/free).
+Since the DNS lookups are cached, most of the time requests to this URL will return nearly instantly.
+Pingdom defaults to checking once per minute, which should be within even the shortest TTLs.

-Heroku's [free scheduler](https://devcenter.heroku.com/articles/scheduler) has an "every 10 minutes" option that'd be great for this.
+Heroku's [free scheduler](https://devcenter.heroku.com/articles/scheduler) has an "every 10 minutes" option that could also be used for this.
 Just put the curl command in there.
 Note that Heroku [charges](https://devcenter.heroku.com/articles/usage-and-billing) dyno hours for scheduled jobs; if you're worried about this then you may prefer to use the "once an hour" option instead.

-You could also ping that URL via a free service like [Pingdom](http://www.pingdom.com/free).
-Since the DNS lookups are cached, most of the time requests to this URL will return nearly instantly.
+The downside to this approach is that the further you stretch out the update interval the more likely you are to end up with an out of date A-Record.

 #### Without Rails